Revisiting Dice Relabeling using Cyclotomic Polynomials: Introduction and Summary of Results

 \begin{customthm}{\ref{thm:p2q}} Let $p$ and $q$ be distinct prime numbers.
 There are $8$ pairs of dice of size $p^2q$ whose frequencies of possible sums agrees with that of two $p^2q$ dice labeled $1$ through $p^2q$. \end{customthm}

 \begin{customthm}{\ref{thm:pqr}} Let $p$, $q$, and $r$ be distinct prime numbers.
-There are $13$ pairs of dice of size $pqr$ whose frequencies of possible sums agrees with that of two $pqr$ dice labeled $1$ through $pqr$. \end{customthm} From here, we explore types of generalizations of the question explored in \cite{gc}.
+There are $13$ pairs of dice of size $pqr$ whose frequencies of possible sums agrees with that of two $pqr$ dice labeled $1$ through $pqr$. \end{customthm} As an application of our results, we provide explicit lists of all possible labelings for the smallest cases of both of these results in their respective section.
+From here, we explore types of generalizations of the question explored in \cite{gc}.
 In section \ref{sec:new_sizes}, we give our first approach to answering Question \ref{qu:dif_size} by providing a way to take two standard $m$-sided dice, and achieve the same frequencies with two dice of sizes $a$ and $b$ where $m=ab$.
 Specifically, we demonstrate the following result, which is a Corollary to a result in Section \ref{sec:new_sizes}. \begin{customcor}{\ref{cor:carlye}} Let $m=ab$ with $a$ and $b$ non-negative integers.
 Consider a dice size $ab^2$ who labels come from $\{1,2,\dots, 2m-a\}$ in the following way: \begin{enumerate} \item the numbers $(i-1)a+1,(i-1)a+2,\dots, ia, 2m-(i+1)a+1, 2m-(i+1)a+2,\dots, 2m-ai$ each appear $i$ times on the dice for $1\leq i\leq b-1$; and \item the numbers $m-a+1,m-a+2,\dots, m$ appear $b$ times on the dice. \end{enumerate} This dice, along with a $a$-sided dice with labels $1$ through $a$, has the same frequencies of sums as two $m$-sided dice labeled $1$ through $m$. \end{customcor} We will also discuss a surprising combinatorial connection to triangular numbers.
 In section \ref{sec:dif_sizes}, we explore the following question. \begin{question} Given an $m_1$-sided dice, labeled 1 through $m_1$, and an $m_2$-sided dice, labeled $1$ through $m_2$, how many ways can one relabel both dice while not changing the frequencies of the sum? \end{question}

 We report preliminary results on this direction, namely, the following. \begin{customprop}{\ref{lem:prime}} The answer to Question \ref{qu:dif_dice_size} is none when $m_1$ and $m_2$ are distinct prime numbers. \end{customprop} \begin{customlem}{\ref{lem:prime_power}} Suppose we have a $p$-sided dice with labels $1$ through $p$ and a $p^k$-sided dice with labels $1$ through $p^k$.
 There are $k$ ways to relabel these dice without changing the frequencies of the possible sums. \end{customlem} Finally, in section \ref{sec:prime_power}, we refine the case of prime power sized dice addressed in \cite[Theorem 10]{gc}.